Velocidex/velociraptor-web/content/docs/vql_reference/plugins.md

 Arg | Description
 ----|------------
-filenames|One or more files to parse accessor|The accessor to use for openning the file. regex|The split regular expression (e.g. a comma) columns|If the first row is not the headers, this arg must provide a list of column names for each value. first_row_is_headers|A bool indicating if we should get column names from the first row.
+filenames|One or more files to parse accessor|The accessor to use for opening the file. regex|The split regular expression (e.g. a comma) columns|If the first row is not the headers, this arg must provide a list of column names for each value. first_row_is_headers|A bool indicating if we should get column names from the first row.